MonteLogic/BigCommerce-Theme-State/README.md

 # TODO
+On mobile the cards dont algin side to side on some cards.

-Develop Backend that receives the inputs similar to CRM.
+Develop Backend that receives the inputs similar to CRM. - QuoteHub